mehedi-hasan-shuvon/Assignment9-Laravel-Personal-Portfolio/README.md

 - First, clone the project from github.
 - Secondly, install dependencies by ```composer install```
+- create a .env file and copy paste everything from .env.example
+- run ```php artisan key:generate``` to generate an application key
-- configure the .env file (thing to remember: for sending emailJS have to give  SERVICE_ID,TEMPLATE_ID,USER_ID)
+- configure the .env file (thing to remember: for sending emailJS have to give  SERVICE_ID, TEMPLATE_ID, USER_ID of your own)
 - lastly, run ```php artisan serve``` to run the project